richardvenneman/floatl/README.md

 ## Features

-- CommonJS compatible
-- Library agnostic (no jQuery dependency)
+- Library agnostic (compatible with but not depending on jQuery)
-- Small (just over 2 KB minified)
+- Browser support all the way down to IE8
 - Supports textfields and textareas
+- Small (less than 2 KB minified)
-- Customizable plain CSS styling
+- Customizable Plain CSS styling
-- Browser support all the way down to IE8
+- Compatible with CommonJS

 ## Installation